volpx/komput/README.md

 # Komput

-Currently is all held up by the standard library but things could change.
+Currently is all held up by the standard library and boost library but things could change.
-Good reference to undestand the code could be [Learn CPP](learncpp.com) and [CPP Reference](en.cppreference.com)
+Good reference to undestand the code could be [Learn CPP](learncpp.com) and [CPP Reference](en.cppreference.com).

 ## Instructions
 To run the different main(s) should be enough to: